Welcome to your Tradinformed Backtest Model

 Firstly, make sure that the price data is in the same columns in the source and destination.
 If the columns are different insert a column to make sure they match.

-Secondly check how many columns are needed for the indicator and what letters they are.
+Secondly, check how many columns the indicator needs and what letters they are.
 So the Stochastic Oscillator calculations might require 5 columns from G-K. Use the insert columns function to make blank columns in the Tradinformed model in columns G-K.